Correlation Between Evans Bancorp and PCB Bancorp

 Pair Corralation between Evans Bancorp and PCB Bancorp

-Given the investment horizon of 90 days Evans Bancorp is expected to generate 0.88 times more return on investment than PCB Bancorp.
-However, Evans Bancorp is 1.13 times less risky than PCB Bancorp.
-It trades about -0.04 of its potential returns per unit of risk.
-PCB Bancorp is currently generating about -0.09 per unit of risk.
-If you would invest 4,441 in Evans Bancorp on November 29, 2024 and sell it today you would lose (173.00) from holding Evans Bancorp or give up 3.9% of portfolio value over 90 days.
+Given the investment horizon of 90 days Evans Bancorp is expected to under-perform the PCB Bancorp.
+But the stock apears to be less risky and, when comparing its historical volatility, Evans Bancorp is 1.05 times less risky than PCB Bancorp.
+The stock trades about -0.08 of its potential returns per unit of risk.
+The PCB Bancorp is currently generating about -0.05 of returns per unit of risk over similar time horizon.
+If you would invest 1,988 in PCB Bancorp on December 27, 2024 and sell it today you would lose (103.00) from holding PCB Bancorp or give up 5.18% of portfolio value over 90 days.

 Time Period3 Months [change]